projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_serv_vm.rst

 stable Debian release <https://www.debian.org/releases/stable/>`_ is 10.0.

-This tutorial describes how to use Debian 10.0 instead of `Clear Linux OS <https://clearlinux.org>`_ as the Service VM with the ACRN hypervisor.
+This tutorial describes how to use Debian 10.0 as the Service VM OS with the ACRN hypervisor.

 Prerequisites
 *************